About our Thames conservation work

-An iconic artery flowing through the heart of London, the river Thames is not only a busy urban waterway but is also home to a fascinating and often unexpected array of wildlife.
-Declared ‘biologically dead’ in the 1950s, subsequent changes in effluent sewage treatment have substantially improved water quality and, as a result, a wide range of species have since returned to live in the Thames.
+The Thames ebbs and flows through the heart of London and is not only a busy urban waterway, but is also home to a fascinating and often unexpected array of wildlife, from seals to eels.
+Declared ‘biologically dead’ in the 1950s, subsequent changes in effluent sewage treatment have substantially improved water quality and, as a result, biodiversity.

-Since 2004, ZSL has been working with partners and volunteers on a range of projects aiming to further improve the ecology of the Thames estuary and the wider river catchment, and to conserve and better understand the species that are found here, including invasive non-native species.
+Since 2004, ZSL has been working tirelessly with partners and volunteers to drastically improve the ecology and biodiversity of the Thames estuary and the wider river catchment, and to protect and better understand the species that are found here, including invasive non-native species.

-Follow links below to individual projects to discover more about the work that ZSL is engaged in within the Thames region.
-You will find opportunities to get actively involved in our work, whether it be reporting your sightings of marine mammals or volunteering as a citizen scientist and joining our survey work throughout the Thames river basin.
+You can get actively involved in our conservation work, whether it be reporting your sightings of marine mammals like seals and dolphins, or volunteering as a citizen scientist and joining our survey work throughout the Thames river basin.